tlenaert/ctpToMstoch/README.md

 which should produce an executable `ctpstoch`.

-# Running guide
+# Demo
 When executing `ctpstoch` without modifications in the `main.cpp`, the program will produce for an ICG with L=4 the results for β=0.3 and ε=0.18.

-#Demo
-In `main.cpp` there are 5 parameters that can be set.These are
+In `main.cpp` there are 13 parameters that can be set.These are
 - `length` The length of the ICG (default value is 4).
 - `first` The payoff player 1 gets in the first step (default value is 0.4).
 - `second` The payoff player 2 gets in the first step (default value is 0.1).